django/deps/draft/email-providers.md

 The SMTP backend treats a few configuration OPTIONS differently from the corresponding settings used in earlier releases:

 * `"host"` is required.
-An `InvalidEmailProvider` exception is raised if host is missing from OPTIONS.
+An `InvalidMailer` exception is raised if host is missing from OPTIONS.
 (The earlier `EMAIL_HOST` default of "localhost" leads to confusing errors or lengthy timeouts when an SMTP server is not configured on the local machine.)

 * `"port"` dynamically defaults to 25, 465, or 587 depending on the `"use_ssl"`
   and `"use_tls"` OPTIONS, so can be omitted unless a non-standard port is required.

-These changes apply only when the SMTP backend is being initialized through `EMAIL_PROVIDERS`.
+These changes apply only when the SMTP backend is being initialized through `MAILERS`.
 For compatibility, the old behavior remains when deprecated settings are in use.

 #### Locmem (testing outbox) `sent_using`

 When placing copies of sent messages in the `mail.outbox` testing outbox, the locmem backend adds a `sent_using` property set to its own alias.
-This helps tests verify which email provider was used to send a particular message.
+This helps tests verify which mailer configuration was used to send a particular message.

 ### Related updates to other Django code